sheyijojo/aws-bootcamp-cruddur-2023/journal/week1.md

 - `CMD [ "python3", "-m" , "flask", "run", "--host=0.0.0.0", "--port=4567"]` - This line specifies the command that will be executed when the container is started.
 In this case, it will start the Flask application by running the flask run command with python3.
 The --host=0.0.0.0 option allows external connections to be made to the container, and the --port=4567 option specifies the port on which the Flask application will listen.

-## Building Docker from Desktop Instruction coming soon.....
+## Building docker from desktop instruction coming soon.....

-## check for your images in your terminal
+## check images in your terminal
 `docker images`
 `docker build --help`

-#### Run Container
+## Create/run Container
+One container only? for backend and frontend? 🎅

-Objective:
+#### Objective:
-- run a docker container with an image
+- run a docker container with image created: `flask-backend image`

 ## check for containers
+`docker container ps --help `- show all the flags with ps `docker container ps`- shpow running container
-`docker container ps `
+`docker container ps -a` - show all containers(running or not)

 ## docker list of command.
 Not to be put in a docker file
 - can put in a yaml file to run multiple containers

 ```sh

 docker run --rm -p 4567:4567 -it backend-flask